elunacado/Solution-for-1955C/README.md

             head = tail = None
         return head, tail
 ```
-The attack count as previously established will tell us where to attack by doing the modular operation and seeing if there is a residue\
+The attack count as previously established will tell us where to attack by doing the modular operation and seeing if there is a residue and will eliminate the sunken ships (those that reach zero) from the array
 ```python
  if attack_count % 2 == 0:  # Atacking the head
         ships[0] -= 1